Last Updated on January 5, 2023 by Paul Guzman

-Is the mesquite a tree or is it a large bush?
+Is the Mesquite tree (Prosopis glandulosa) or is it a large bush?
 In its natural habitat, it is a desert bush that needs little water and tolerates poor soils.
-It will lose its leaves in winter but will always bounce back right after the last freeze.
-Most folks look for the mesquite to leaf out as a sign that we will not have any more freezes.
-Of course, only God knows for sure….right?
+It will lose its leaves in winter (deciduous) but will always bounce back right after the last freeze.
+Most folks look for the Mesquite to leaf out as a sign that we will not have any more freezes.
+Of course, only Mother Nature knows for sure….right?

-You can easily train it to look like a tree.
-Removing the bottom suckers and other smaller limbs at the bottom and it will grow into a nice medium sized tree about 15 maybe 20ft. tall.
-It does have vicious thorns that will stop anyone from trying to climb the tree.
-As a tree the main trunk and a few of the bottom branches will usually not have these thorns.
+The Mesquite bush can easily be trained to look like a tree.
+Removing the bottom suckers and other smaller limbs at the bottom will grow into a nice medium-sized tree about 15 – 20ft. tall.
+It does have vicious thorns that will stop anyone from climbing its branches.
+The main trunk and a few of the bottom branches will typically not produce these thorns.

 It also produces large edible sweet seed pods.
-During the early and mid-summer the pods are a dark green color but towards the end of summer or early fall, the pods will turn a light brown almost egg white color.
+During the early and mid-summer, the pods are a dark green color but towards the end of summer or early fall, the pods will turn a light brown almost egg-white color.
 This is the best time to pick and suck out the juice from these pods.
-Hard seeds will not produce much flavor but the softer ones will.
+Hard seeds will not produce flavor but the softer ones will.
 Picking them just before they fall is the best time to harvest them.
-See Photo below.

 The Mesquite Tree

-The Velvet Mesquite (Prosopis velutina) pictured below is very similar to the honey Mesquite.
+The picture below is very similar to the Honey Mesquite.
 The foliage is much shorter and it too tolerates poor soil and drought conditions.

 The Chilean Mesquite Tree